aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/non-canonical/exoteric/modern/the-four-cups-of-wine-and-the-four-freedoms-by-aurora-mendelsohn.html.md

 <td style="vertical-align:top;">
 <div class="english" lang="en">
-The four cups can also be associated with the Four Freedoms first articulated by US President Franklin D. Roosevelt on January 6, 1941, which were an inspiration for the <a href="http://www.un.org/en/documents/udhr/">Universal Declaration of Human Rights</a> and were explicitly incorporated into its <a href="http://www.un.org/en/documents/udhr/index.shtml#ap">preamble</a>.</em>
+The four cups can also be associated with the Four Freedoms first articulated by US President Franklin D. Roosevelt on January 6, 1941, which were an inspiration for the <a href="/?p=43774">Universal Declaration of Human Rights</a> and were explicitly incorporated into the <a href="/?p=43731">Preamble</a> of the United Nation's Charter.</em>
 </div></td></tr>